Selective Muscular Stretching

 Elevated IGF-1 Levels

-IGF-1 (insulin-like growth factor) plays a central role in promoting muscular development with growth hormone.
-Among its many functions, IGF-1 helps increase thermogenesis and expedite amino acid uptake-factors that combine to reduce excess body fat while fostering gains in lean muscle tissue.
+IGF-1 (insulin-like growth factor) is central to promoting muscular development with growth hormone.
+Among its many functions, IGF-1 helps increase thermogenesis and expedite amino acid uptake factors that combine to reduce excess body fat while fostering gains in lean muscle tissue.
 Studies have shown that repeated stretching substantially raises circulating IGF-11 2.
 These levels can remain elevated for up to several hours after stretching, providing a large window for muscular growth.
 Ultimately, this helps to enhance your anabolic function and create an environment conducive to packing on fat-free mass.

 Enhanced Growth Potential

-Your muscles are encapsulated in a dense, fibrous sheath called fascial tissue since fascia is solid since its primary function is to protect your muscles (and other internal structures) from injury.
-So strong that its resiliency has been equated to solid steel.
+Your muscles are encapsulated in a dense, fibrous sheath called fascial tissue since fascia is solid, and its primary function is to protect your muscles (and other internal structures) from injury.
+It is so strong that its resiliency is equated to solid steel.
 While the strength of this tissue is necessary as a safeguard against injury, it also constricts the ability of your muscles to hypertrophy past a certain point.
-The use of selective muscular stretching can help to make the fascia more pliable, loosening its "hold" on a muscle.
+Selective muscular stretching can help make the fascia more pliable, loosening its "hold" on a muscle.
 Theoretically, this allows the underlying fibres additional room for growth, expanding your genetic potential.

-For best results, selective muscular stretching should be implemented into your workout regimen regularly.
-Immediately stretch the muscle trained to utilize the movements discussed below as soon as a set is completed.
-Try to hold each stretch throughout the rest interval and then proceed directly to your next set.
+For best results, selective muscular stretching should be regularly implemented into your workout regimen.
+As soon as a set is completed, immediately stretch the muscle trained to utilize the movements discussed below.
+Hold each stretch throughout the rest interval and proceed directly to your next set.

 Chest Stretch

-Grasp any stationary object such as a pole or exercise machine with your right hand from a standing position.
+From a standing position, grab any stationary object, such as a pole or exercise machine, with your right hand.
 Your arm should be straight and roughly parallel with the ground.
-Slowly turn your body away from the object, allowing your arm to go as far behind your body as comfortably possible.
+Slowly turn your body away from the object, allowing your arm to go as far behind your body as comfortably as possible.
 Hold this position for the desired time and repeat this process on the left.

 Shoulder Stretch